andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/14-coda.md

 <p class="section-divider my-4">&#11044;&emsp;&ensp;&#11044;&emsp;&ensp;&#11044;</p>

 The next morning she totally redeems herself with Ohori's Coffee, a truly fabulous coffee shop.
-The large windows and high ceilings ___________ the feel of a space that's much larger than a coffee shop should be.
+The large windows and high ceilings provide the feel of a space that's much larger than a coffee shop should be.
 The Southwestern vibe is accentuated by Talin Market right next door, specializing in world cuisines and native staples.

-I order myself a jet black coffee as large as their legal representation will allow in good faith and hit the road headed East.
+I order myself a jet black coffee as large as their legal representation will in good faith allow and hit the road headed East.
 A journey of 640 miles of Interstate highway all that's separating me from a night in my own bed.

-10 hours later I roll into Tulsa just after dark on the 22nd day of March, exactly 76 days after I departed.
+10 hours later I roll into Tulsa at 6:19 PM on the 22nd day of March, exactly 76 days after I departed.

-What a long strange trip it's been.
+Hair a little longer.
+Beard a little bushier.
+Soul a little fuller.

 <figure class="figure">
   <div class="row">